PayFabric/APIs/PayLink/Sections/Templates.md

 A failed `DELETE` may result in a HTTP 400 Bad Request Response if the specified template ID is not match with the template type or the Device ID used for the Security Token does not match or post failed.

-A failed `DELETE` may result in a HTTP 401 Unauthorized Response if the authorization is wrong.
+A failed `DELETE` may result in a HTTP 401 Unauthorized Response if the authorization is failed.

-Set specific Template as default template
+Set Specific Template as Default Template
 ------------------------------

 * `POST /paylink/api/template/{type}/default` will set specific template as default template for specific template type.
-###### Set default template request
+###### Set Default Template Request
 {
     "Id" : "a9394e22-999e-46ef-8105-29e9d210770d"
 }
-###### Set default template response
+###### Set Default Template Response
 A successful `POST` will result in a HTTP 200 OK Response.

 A failed `POST` may result in a HTTP 400 Bad Request Response if the specified template ID is not match with the template type or the Device ID used for the Security Token does not match or post failed.

-A failed `POST` may result in a HTTP 401 Unauthorized Response if the authorization is wrong.
+A failed `POST` may result in a HTTP 401 Unauthorized Response if the authorization is failed.